rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlan.md

 !!! info

-    When a port is in `switchport` mode (Layer 2), it passes mlutiple VLANs, or one untagged VLAN.
+    When a port is in `switchport` mode (Layer 2), it passes multiple VLANs, or one untagged VLAN.
 It cannot accept both untagged and tagged traffic.

 To configure `switchport`: